39 cities

 Providence is the biggest city in Rhode Island, with a population of 190,823 in 2025.

-Lincoln is the fastest growing city in Rhode Island over the past 5 years, having grown 1.06% annually since 2020.
+Lincoln town is the fastest growing city in Rhode Island over the past 5 years, having grown 1.06% annually since 2020.